nm-z/Python_GUI_TS1500_Probe-B/Python_GUI_TS1500_Probe-B_release/README.md

 This release contains a setup script that will automatically install and run the Python GUI TS1500 Probe-B application using Docker.

 ## Requirements
-- Arch Linux or compatible Linux distribution
+- Arch Linux/Ubuntu or compatible Linux distribution
 - Internet connection
 - USB port for Arduino connection